gcapes/git-course/_episodes/12-hints-and-tips.md

 ---

-### Add a repository description

-You can edit the file `.git/description` and give your repository a name e.g.
-"My first repository".

----

 ### Ignore scratch, temporary and binary files

 You can create a `.gitignore` file which lists the patterns of files you want